SpaceDan20/AI_Researcher/README.md

 - Extracts article text from any URL with `<p>` tags
 - Summarizes long articles using a state-of-the-art AI model
-- Saves summaries to a text file for later review
+- Saves summaries to a markdown file for later review

 ## Installation